-The figure shown in this box is the total SSEB portion of tier 1 benefits you repaid to the RRB in 2003.
+The figure shown in this box is the total SSEB portion of tier 1 benefits you repaid to the RRB in 2005.
 You may have repaid a benefit by returning a payment, making a cash refund, or having an amount withheld from your payments.
-In addition, an amount may have been withheld from your benefits to recover the SSEB overpayment incurred by someone else who is also receiving benefits under your
+In addition, an amount may have been withheld from your benefits to recover the SSEB overpayment incurred by someone else who is also receiving benefits under your claim number.
+Also, an amount may have been withheld from another benefit, such as a social security benefit, to recover an SSEB overpayment you received.

-The amount in box 4 also includes any SSEB benefits you repaid in 2003 that were for 2003 or for one or more years before 2003.
+The amount in box 4 also includes any SSEB benefits you repaid in 2005 that were for 2005 or for one or more years before 2005.
 All tier 1 repayments for years before 1986 are treated entirely as SSEB benefits.

 Example 1.
-You returned to work for your last railroad employer for the months of June through August 2003.
+You returned to work for your last railroad employer for the months of June through August 2005.
 The SSEB portion of your tier 1 benefits was \$450 for each of those months.
 Since you are not allowed to receive benefits for any month you returned to railroad service, you have to make a repayment to the RRB.
-You returned the benefit payment for June through August 2003.
+You returned the benefit payment for June through August 2005.
 Box 4 of your Form RRB-1099 will show \$1,350 (\$450 x 3 months) as the SSEB portion of tier 1 benefits you repaid to the RRB.

 Example 2.
-From January through April 2003 you were overpaid \$800 in the SSEB portion of tier 1 benefits.
-From May through August 2003, \$200 a month was withheld from your benefit payment to fully recover the \$800 overpayment.
+From January through April 2005 you were overpaid \$800 in the SSEB portion of tier 1 benefits.
+From May through August 2005, \$200 a month was withheld from your benefit payment to fully recover the \$800 overpayment.
 Box 4 of your Form RRB-1099 will show \$800 (\$200 x 4 months) as the SSEB portion of tier 1 benefits you repaid to the RRB.

 Example 3.
-As a retired railroad employee, you have been receiving a railroad retirement annuity, including an SSEB portion of tier 1 benefits, since 2002.
-You also became entitled to, and received from the SSA, a social security benefit of \$300 a month beginning May 1, 2003.
+As a retired railroad employee, you have been receiving a railroad retirement annuity, including an SSEB portion of tier 1 benefits, since 2004.
+You also became entitled to, and received from the SSA, a social security benefit of \$300 a month beginning May 1, 2005.
 SSA later authorized the RRB to pay that benefit.
-In August 2003, the RRB began paying your social security benefit to you and reduced the SSEB portion of your monthly tier 1 benefit by \$300.
-Social security benefits of \$900 (\$300 $\times$ 3 months) covering the period May through July 2003 were kept by the RRB to offset your \$900 SSEB overpayment for that same period.
+In August 2005, the RRB began paying your social security benefit to you and reduced the SSEB portion of your monthly tier 1 benefit by \$300.
+Social security benefits of \$900 ($$300 \times 3$ months) covering the period May through July 2005 were kept by the RRB to offset your \$900 SSEB overpayment for that same period.
 Box 4 of your Form RRB-1099 will show \$900 as the SSEB portion of tier 1 benefits you repaid to the RRB.
 (Note.
-SSA will send you Form SSA-1099, which will include the \$900 in benefits paid by them for the months of May through July 2003.)
+SSA will send you Form SSA-1099, which will include the \$900 in benefits paid by them for the months of May through July 2005.)

-Box 5-Net Social Security Equivalent Benefit Portion of Tier 1 Paid in 2003
+Box 5-Net Social Security Equivalent Benefit Portion of Tier 1 Paid in 2005

-The figure shown in this box is the net amount of the SSEB portion of tier 1 benefits paid to you in 2003.
+The figure shown in this box is the net amount of the SSEB portion of tier 1 benefits paid to you in 2005.
 It is the result of subtracting the amount in box 4 from the amount in box 3.
-If you received more than one Form RRB-1099 for 2003, you should add the amounts in box 5 of all Forms RRB-1099 to determine your net amount of SSEB payments for 2003.
+If you received more than one Form RRB-1099 for 2005, you should add the amounts in box 5 of all Forms RRB-1099 to determine your net amount of SSEB payments for 2005.
 Use this amount to determine if any of your benefits are taxable.
 See Are Any of Your Benefits Taxable, earlier.